Cooking is often referred to as a labor of love. You could say this is because of the tedious amount of work required to make even a single dish.

 Sunday: 9 am – 7 pm

-As a result, the children don’t work with meat and instead cook vegan recipes, which are easy to source and safe from the risk of contamination.
+As a result, the children don’t work with meat and instead cook vegetarian recipes, which are easy to source and safe from the risk of contamination.

 Parents and children alike are thrilled by the Little Kitchen’s classes::